maltebp/river-hot-reload-prototype/notes/goal.md

     - We could register some plugin that the entities are part of, which in turn can trigger a reload of the relevant entities in the ECS system
 - Systems need some kind of dependency management between them, to ensure they are loaded in the correct order (e.g. when a one system references entities from another system)
   - [?]
 How to do this?
+  - Note: dependency management, is not necessary without entity system

 - It shouldn't be necessary to have a project per *Entity* system - we should be able to have multiple systems per project (dll)